 Wee Ones Preschool embraces the philosophy that each child has great potential and will develop at his/her individual pace.
 Children learn best in a creative, relaxed atmosphere.
-With staff support, children learn to make decisions, solve problems, share and take turns, listen and follow directions, and discover more about others, and develops positive self-esteem.
+With staff support, children learn to make decisions, solve problems, share and take turns, listen and follow directions, and discover more about others, and develop positive self-esteem.

 Wee Ones curriculum works to develop key skills through large/small groups integrating play, music, art and literacy.
 The curriculum focuses on the social, emotional, intellectual, auditory, visual and physical development of the preschool age child.

-* Class Schedule for 3-year-olds
+Class Schedule for 3-year-olds

 Class Schedule for 4-year-olds

 Tuition & Fees

-- 3-year-olds = $820
+- 3-year-olds (2 Days/Week) = $900

-- 4-year-olds (2 days/week) = $885
+- 4-year-olds (2 Days/Week) = $950

-- 4-year-olds (3 days/week) = $1,230
+- 4-year-olds (3 Days/Week) = $1,350

 50% of tuition is due by August 15, with balance due by the first day of second semester (mid-January).
 A monthly payment plan is available through the APS District Office.